priyanshu-etc/README.md/readme.md

 # 💫 About Me:
-🌱Currently focusing on MERN stack and blockchain technology and how it's vast application can shape the future<br><br>👯 Build UI/UX designs and enhance the interfaces of web applications <br><br>🎅 I’m also focusing on Data structures and algorithms to enhance my problem solving skills <br><br>📫 Reach me at pkumar.kumaryt@gmail.com
+🌱Currently focusing on MERN stack and blockchain technology and how it's vast application can shape the future<br><br>👯 Build UI/UX designs and enhance the interfaces of web applications <br><br>🎅 I’m also focusing on Data structures and algorithms to enhance my problem-solving skills <br><br>📫 Reach me at pkumar.kumaryt@gmail.com

 # 💻 Tech Stack: